WHEN THE CLIENT IS IN JAPAN

 Routing principle: If the client is physically in Japan, start with the concierge or entourage question.
 If the client is abroad, start with proxy, sourcing, private buyer, compliance, or logistics instead.

-WHEN THIS HUB SHOULD LEAD
+WHEN THIS SUPPORT PATH SHOULD LEAD

 Shopping day design